 This study has several limitations that should be considered when interpreting its findings:

-1. Reliance on secondary programmatic data from NACO and USACS may be subject to reporting bias, data incompleteness, and variations in surveillance quality across different reporting years and districts.
+1. Reliance on secondary programmatic data from NACO may be subject to reporting bias, data incompleteness, and loss to follow-up among patients, which could lead to under- or overestimation of achievement across the HIV care cascade, as well as and variations in surveillance quality across different reporting years and districts.

 2. The retrospective descriptive design using aggregate state-level data precludes causal inference and limits the exploration of individual-level determinants influencing gaps in the HIV care continuum.